ruvasik/gtasks-ha/README.md

-## Gtasks-Ha a Google Tasks Custom Component for Home Assistant
+## Gtasks-Ha a Go Tasks Custom Component for Home Assistant
 Forked from original repo by [@BlueBlueBlob](https://github.com/blueblueblob)

 You will probably also want to install the lovelace card to make best use of this. [lovelace-gtasks-card](https://github.com/myntath/lovelace-gtasks-card)